Skip to main content

 print(f"Status: {check_resp['summary']['status']}")

-When to use: When you have raw document text (from PDF extraction, OCR, or user paste) but haven’t built your own document parser.
+When to use: When you have a PDF but haven’t built your own document parser.
 The /classify endpoint handles the analysis and produces a ready-to-use /check request.
-Latency note: /classify calls an LLM and takes 5-15 seconds. /check is deterministic and sub-millisecond.
-Plan your UX accordingly — show a loading state for classification, then instant results for the compliance check.
+Latency note: /classify takes 10-30 seconds. /check is deterministic and sub-millisecond.
+Plan your UX accordingly: show a loading state for classification, then instant results for the compliance check.

 Choosing a pattern